Gilbert Valley

 Gilbert Valley has a typical household mix, with a fairly typical median household size

 Family households constitute 68.8% of all households, including 24.1% couples with children, 36.6% couples without children, and 7.7% single parent families.
-Non-family households comprise the remaining 31.2%, with lone person households at 29.1% and group households making up 2.2%.
-The median household size is 2.3 people, which aligns with the average for the Rest of South Africa.
+Non-family households make up the remaining 31.2%, with lone person households at 29.1% and group households comprising 2.2%.
+The median household size is 2.3 people, which aligns with the Rest of SA average.

 Frequently Asked Questions - Households